arnabbanik30/change-request-software-maintenance/.github/ISSUE_TEMPLATE/change-request.md

 name: Change Request
 about: Make a CR
 title: "[CR]"
-labels: submitted
+labels: CR
 assignees: ''

 ---

-Add more details about your change request below:
+# Add more details about your change request below: